 How to Treat Intestinal Parasites

 There are many different names for intestinal parasites.
-They’re known as amoebas, tapeworms, parasites, or worms.
-Would you like to know how to treat intestinal parasites?
-If so, keep reading this article!
+Known as amoebas, tapeworms, parasites, or worms, they’re a common problem of the gastro-intestinal tract.
+Would you like to know more about intestinal parasites?
+If so, keep reading!

 Facts about intestinal parasites

 The parasites that invade the intestines are grouped in colonies and survive at our expense.
 They compete for nutrients and food and can cause many problems.

 Intestinal parasites can be microscopic or several inches long.
 The most notable parasites include protozoa or amoebas (which are transmitted through contaminated water), Cryptosporidium (common in people with a weakened immune system, as shown by a study conducted by the University of Mahasarakham), Giardia lamblia (transmitted through food, water, or fecal matter).

 The types of worms which can be seen without a microscope include: Ancylostoma (which feed on blood), whipworm (according to this investigation by the University Hospital of Honduras, they affect the intestinal walls, causing anemia), giant roundworm (which can measure up to 30 meters in length and inhabit the small intestine), pinworms (which mainly target children) and tapeworms (caused by consuming contaminated meat, improperly cooked pork, or – according to a study by the Peruvian Cayetano Heredia University – other contaminated foods such as eggs).

 What are the causes of intestinal parasites?